dejiaxian/BigData-Assignment/README.md

 The Hadoop-based solution that employs the MapReduce algorithm runs on a cluster of AWS EC2 instances, where it is configured with 1 master node and 2 slave nodes.
 This solution can be accessed at the "MapReduce_Approach" folder, then follow the instructions in the "MapReduce.sh" file and run the commands line by line.

 # Non-MapReduce Solution
+The Non-MapReduce solution was implemented in RStudio, an IDE for the R language that supports efficient data handling and analysis.
+The code can be accessed by opening the provided .R file in RStudio, ensuring all required packages are installed and the working directory is set to the dataset’s location by running the commands line by line.